 The last thing you will need to consider is the space for these filters and their aesthetics.
 If you’re planning to buy a filtration system or just a refrigerator with a filter, you will need to think about the space you have at home or at work.

 The placement of this equipment is important since you wouldn’t want it to look unruly.
 When considering an RO system, you can select one with an RO tank to hold the water or a tankless system.
 Also, for some people aesthetics are important.
 Would it look good if we had this in our home?
 Does it compliment the design that we already have?

 There are a lot of options that you can find to fit your space and aesthetics requirements.

 Activated carbon filters are well-known for not being stand-alone filtration methods.
 In order for them to be really effective, they are best paired with methods like UV light and reverse osmosis.

 Installing a reverse osmosis water filtration system on your refrigerator dispenser adds more security to your drinking water.
-By attaching the RO system to your refrigerator’s water line, you can run RO-filtered water into your refrigerator’s water dispenser.
+By attaching the RO system to your refrigerator’s water valve, you can run RO-filtered water into your refrigerator’s ice and water dispenser.